-To promote the most appropriate utilization, selected high-risk or high-cost prescriptions or devices require an approval of a prior authorization by our Pharmacy Director or Medical Director.
+To promote the most appropriate utilization, certain medications require an approval of a prior authorization by our Pharmacy Department.
 Upon enrollment or upon request, the member will receive a list of prior authorized prescription drugs.
 These medications are also identified on the Formulary with a (PA) after the drug name.
 Prior authorization criteria is established by our Pharmacy and Therapeutics Committee with input from plan physicians and consideration of the current medical literature.
-If a medication is required that is not routinely covered, the provider may present medical evidence to obtain an individual patient exception by submitting a prior authorization request for review.
+If a medication is required that is not routinely covered, the provider may present medical evidence to obtain an individual patient exception by submitting a an exception request for review.

 What is a Step Therapy medication list?

-Certain prescription drugs may also be subject to step therapy.
-We have implemented Step Therapy programs in several drug classes where generics or lower cost brand name drugs are available and are similarly effective.
-Step Therapy means a member would need to try the drug(s) listed as first line, before being able to be prescribed a second line drug.
-If there is medical documentation and/or prescription history to indicate that the first line drug was unsuccessful, or that you are unable to attempt a trial of the first line drug for medical reasons, then your physician may submit a drug prior authorization for review.
+Certain prescription drugs may be subject to Step Therapy.
+We have implemented Step Therapy programs in several drug classes where lower cost drugs are available and are similarly effective.
+Step Therapy means a member would need to try the drug(s) listed as first line, before a second line drug would be covered.
+If there is medical documentation and/or prescription history to indicate that the first line drug was previously tried, or that you are unable to attempt a trial of the first line drug for medical reasons, then your physician may submit an exception request for review.
 If approved, the authorization will allow you to move directly to the second line of drugs in that drug class.